euklyd/SmashCalc/README.md

 ***Contact***
 **Discord:** euklyd (FE)#3650 *(preferred method)*
 **Twitter:** [http://twitter.com/euklydia](http://twitter.com/euklydia) *(rarely used, but I do check it)*
 **Email:** euklyd *(dot)* sf *(at)* gmail.com

+***About***

 Super barebones applet to calculate knockback and hitstun.
 Pulls from the KuroganeHammer API.
-KuroganeHammer and Frannsoft are absolute saints; I can't believe such a convenient API exists.
+KuroganeHammer and Frannsoft are both absolute saints; I can't believe such a convenient API exists.
 Coded up in about two evenings, and I've never made a GUI anything before, so it's really ugly right now (Euklyd with the sick pre-johns).

 Formulas and credits: http://kuroganehammer.com/Smash4/Formulas
 API documentation: https://github.com/Frannsoft/FrannHammer/wiki
 Livedocs: http://api.kuroganehammer.com/swagger/ui/index

+***Usage Instructions***

+This program requires Python 3.5 or better (3.5.2 at last update), which you can get for free from [the official Python website](https://www.python.org/downloads/).

 ***